 4. Use their superpowers of Listening to Understand to resolve conflicts.

-Help your team get more done at your organization and build a culture of respect and trust by equipping them with effective listening skills.
-We can deliver our world-class, research-backed active listening workshops and content on Listening to Understand — or you can.
+Help your team get more done at your organization and build a culture of respect and trust by developing better listening skills.
+We can deliver our world-class, research-backed active listening skills training — or you can.

-You can use our proven content to deliver an active listening workshop or internal training, either online or in person, whichever you prefer:
+You can use our proven content to deliver an active listening training course or workshop, either online or in person, whichever you prefer:

-Deliver targeted training to key leaders or small groups — leverage our content on listening to understand to host a half-day leadership development workshop
+Deliver targeted training to key leaders or small groups — leverage our content on active listening skills to host a half-day leadership development workshop

 Or, we can incorporate it as part of a larger initiative for your organization: